 - Ask the team to build a completely functioning page that displays all products and add them to a cart.

-- Production takes place with the small functional team working together.
+- ion takes place with the small functional team working together.
 Everyone contributes to the design, gives input to the art, and helps test the page for functionality and usability.
 Adjustments are made quickly and progressively until they finish this core functionality.

 - Identify the next feature the team will focus on, and build it on top of the previous requirement.
 Repeat steps three to four.